 The water trickles and flows down the walls leaving behind the famous cotton castle.
 For nearly a thousand years, people have been coming to the region to soak in the unique “champagne waters”.
 Geothermal activity heat the champagne waters and the area has received UNESCO WORLD HERITAGE SITE designation.

-Although tourists do throng the place all year around, the best time to travel is usually springtime―April to mid-June.
+Although tourists do throng the place all year around, the best time to visit the cotton castle is usually springtime―April to mid-June.
 If spring is not a viable option, then autumn is another great choice―anywhere between mid-September to October.

 DON’T LISTEN TO WHAT I SAY OR READ IT ON GOOGLE.
 PACK YOUR BAGS AND SEE IT FOR YOURSELF THIS MAGICAL WHITE FLUFFY BEAUTY, THE COTTON CASTLE!

-So don’t forget to add this wonderful place in your travel list and do give us some credit for exploring the fascinating place for you! 😉
+So don’t forget to add the wonderful cotton castle in your travel list and do give us some credit for exploring the fascinating place for you:)